cartheur/aeon-recognizer/README.md

 * Build sphinxbase

 Note that only use `sudo` for installations, NOT for the building of the software.
-To begin, step into to the sphinxbase folder and run the `autogen.sh` file:
+If you cloned from this repo, the file permissions might be incorrect.
+Navigate to the root folder and use `chmod -R 755 aeon-recognizer`.
+Next, step into to the sphinxbase folder and run the `autogen.sh` file:

 ```
     cd sphinxbase